EthanEFung/habit/README.md

 # habit
-simple habit track cli tool.
+Just a simple habit tracking cli tool.

 # how to install

-Application relies on your home directory having a `Documents` folder to publish csv files to.
+This application relies on your home directory having a `Documents` folder to publish csv files to.
 From the command line run the following

 ```bash